Practical Notebook for Asking AI the Right Way

 10. Brainstorming / Ideation

-✅ Give me 20 YouTube video content ideas.
+Give me 20 YouTube channel content ideas.

 Channel topic: Practical AI tool usage